Opinion | No, Facebook’s domination isn’t inevitable

 The second claim is this: Facebook is a private company.
 We should let companies grow and innovate, as they do.
 If there weren’t a market for Instagram, it would cease to exist.

 But a company shouldn’t be allowed to grow unchecked if it’s causing harm.
 And it’s now evident that the harms of Facebook have begun to outweigh the benefits of whatever it’s selling.
-The companies it can be compared with are those such as the tobacco makers R.J.
-Reynolds and Phillip Morris: businesses that, in hindsight, we recognize as net negatives to society.
+The companies it can be compared to are those such as the tobacco makers R.J.
+Reynolds and Philip Morris: businesses that, in hindsight, we recognize as net negatives to society.
 It’s understood that it was a bad idea to wait until lung cancer was a full-blown problem to begin limiting those companies’ growth.
 For the sake of children and adults, they should have been blocked, shrunk or otherwise regulated down in size as soon as we had hints about the dire consequences of using their products.
 At this point, we’re in close to the same situation with Facebook.

 Companies such as Facebook use narratives of inevitability to control.
 As the critic L.M.
 Sacasas puts it, such myths “provide convenient cover for tech companies to secure their desired ends, minimize resistance and convince consumers that they are buying into a necessary, if not necessarily desirable future.”

-Note: An earlier version of this column misspelled Philip Morris.
-This version has been updated.